laurasandoval/SimpleBipApp/README.md

 # SimpleBipApp

-> Since the primary use-case for this project only applies to Chile, a chilean-spanish speaking country, this project uses *Spanglish* as it's primary language.
+> Since the primary use-case for this project only applies to Chile, a somewhat-spanish speaking country, this project uses *spanglish* as its primary language.

 ### 🌎 [Demo](https://laurasandoval.github.io/SimpleBipApp/)